 - Only keep out what you need for the next two weeks

 - Pack 1 -2 weeks of clothing into suitcases (you can leave them out, but make sure they fit into your suitcases)

 8) Schedule your truck rental as far in advance as possible!
-They book up quick so make sure you have yours ready.
-When you choose a truck, base it on the size of your house and then go up a size.
-You can never have too much space, but a truck that's too small... well that's what I call a moving nightmare. ---> Sadly this has happened, and we ended up selling some pretty big items because we didn't have room to move them, and there were no trucks left to rent.
+They book up quickly, so make sure you have yours ready.
+When you choose a truck, base it on your house's size and then go up a size.
+You can never have too much space, but a truck that's too small... well, that's what I call a moving nightmare. ---> Sadly, this has happened, and we ended up selling some pretty big items because we didn't have room to move them, and there were no trucks left to rent.

-10) Call in reinforcements: Once you have your truck and know which day you will be moving, bring in as many people as you can to help load the truck.
-The hardest part of a move is actually loading and unloading so make sure you have many strong hands to help.
-Side note: My husband and I have almost always moved entirely by ourselves so this is just a helpful suggestion.
+10) Call in reinforcements: Once you have your truck and know which day you will be moving, bring in as many people as possible to help load the truck.
+The hardest part of a move is actually loading and unloading, so make sure you have many strong hands to help.
+Side note: My husband and I have almost always moved entirely by ourselves, so this is just a helpful suggestion.

 I am sure I probably missed something.
 Feel free to add your tips below!